Around the Island

 Michigan Highway 185

 Let the wind blow through your hair while biking the only U.S. highway where cars are forbidden.
-The road follows the island’s shoreline for a total of eight miles, and runs by several scenic spots, including Arch Rock, British Landing, Devil’s Kitchen, and Fort Mackinac.
+The road follows the island’s shoreline for a total of 8.2 miles, and runs by Marquette Park, Brown’s Brook, Lake Shore Nature Trail, Arch Rock, British Landing, Devil’s Kitchen, and Fort Mackinac.

 a busy street with people and bikes